 The Commission will help further develop the value chain for solar and wind energy and for heat pumps, also boosting the EU’s competitiveness and tackle strategic dependencies.
 If necessary to crowd-in sufficient private investment, measures will include channelling EU financing to next-generation technologies, mobilising InvestEU or Member States’ support.
 Particular attention would be paid to the acceleration of investments in reskilling and upskilling of the workforce, which are essential to support the transformation.

-The Commission, Member States and industry will continue to closely monitoring the supply of critical and other raw materials and take action for securing supplies if necessary.
+The Commission, Member States and industry should continue to closely monitor the supply of critical and other raw materials, promote strategic partnerships for securing supplies and consider taking other action, such as strategic stockpiling, if necessary.

-By doubling its planned yearly pace of deployment of heat pumps in in the first half of this period, the EU would reach 10 million heat pumps installed annually.
+By doubling its planned yearly pace of deployment of heat pumps in in the first half of this period, the EU would reach 10 million heat pumps installed in the next five years.
 This would save 12 bcm for every 10 million heat pumps installed by households.
 The accelerated market deployment of heat pumps will require rapid upscaling of the entire supply chain and be accompanied by measures to boost building renovation and district heating system modernisation.

 Beyond home and building projects, energy supplies based on wind, solar and other low emission sources for power generation would also reduce our dependence on gas.